Teeth whitening can be a tedious task

 You may need to repeat the process when you notice the color-changing or before a big event.
 Two methods to complete the whitening process are In-office bleaching and a Take-home tray.
 A bleaching gel used in both techniques is the same but in different percentages.
 Results are very similar, although the take-home tray is a longer process.

 When you do the in-office whitening in our office, we also make the take-home tray for you, and you can use it anytime you want to touch it up.
 There are also over-the-counter whitening strips; the only disadvantage is that the gel does not stay on the teeth long enough.
 However, in some younger patients, it works very well.

 Veneers are a conservative approach compared to crowns

-When you want to change a tooth’s color, shape, length, proportion, and teeth’ alignment, you need veneers.
+It would be best to get veneers when you want to change a tooth’s color, shape, length, proportion, and alignment.
 You can pick the desired teeth color that suits your taste without worrying about the color changing.
-Veneers are made out of durable, thin porcelain that bonded on your teeth.
+Veneers are made of durable, thin porcelain that bonded to your teeth.

 We recommend eight veneers instead of six

 Lab technicians custom make veneers out of the impression that they receive from the dentist.
 Because each patient has a different case, dental veneers differ in shape, size, and color.
 To create the smile of your dreams, we usually recommend eight veneers on the upper.
 Most patients want to show brighter teeth when they smile big; they do not want to show discolored teeth behind the canine teeth.

 When only six surfaces get done, the six stand out, making the next tooth “less visible,” giving the impression of only having six teeth.
 Once we add two more, all the veneers continue the natural look to the back.
 If you have lovely canines and brightening your teeth is not a significant concern, we may only suggest four teeth.